stokpop/lograter/README.md

 * `accessToCsv` transform an access log to a csv file
 * `jmeter`      parse jtl file from a jMeter run

+### Basic options and command options

+The order of the options on the command line is important.
+There are general options and command specific options.

+    java -jar lograter-exec-1.4.4 [general options] [command] [command options] [input file(s)]

+When you get errors that input files cannot be found, make sure the order of the general options is correct.

 ### Option file

-For multiple command line options it is adviced to use a file with options.
+For multiple command line options it is advised to use a file with options.

-This also helps when defining a log pattern and you need to escape quotes on the command line.
+This also helps when defining a complex log pattern where you need to escape quotes on the command line.

 Put all the options in a file, one option and one parameter per line, with no additional spaces.

-For example, create a `latency.options` file like the following to parse log lines like
+For example, create a `latency.options` file like the following to parse log lines such as:

     2020-06-14T10:51:32.51-0700 [RTR/1]      OUT www.example.com - [14/06/2020:17:51:32.459 +0000] "GET /user/ HTTP/1.1" 200 0 103455 "-" "Mozilla/5.0 (Windows NT 6.1; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/36.0.1985.123 Safari/537.30" 192.0.2.132:46359 x_forwarded_for:"198.51.100.120" x_forwarded_proto:"http" vcap_request_id:9365d216-623a-45cb-6ef6-eba495c19fa8 response_time:0.059468637 app_id:79cc58aa-3737-43ae-ac71-39a2843b5178 x_b3_traceid:"39a2843b5178" x_b3_spanid:"39a2843b5179" x_b3_parentspanid:"-" b3:"%X{39a2843b5178-39a2843b5179}"